Sazid60/EXPLORE-THE-FUNDAMENTAL-OF-NODEJS/Readme.md

 3. Offloads CPU Intensive tasks.

 - Suppose 1st user is requiring data -> **single threaded event loop will give the data directly**
-- Second user wants to read file (synchronously - this is not possible have to be asynchronous to make thread pool work ) -> **This is a heavy task so 3rd and 4th user works will be locked. this is a problem. and the problem is solved thread pool** after using the thread pool third and 4th person work is not blocking its happening in parallel while threadpool working with 2nd person work
+- Second user wants to read file (synchronously - this is not possible have to be asynchronous to make thread pool work ) -> **This is a heavy task so 3rd and 4th user works will be locked. this is a problem. and the problem is solved thread pool** after using the thread pool third and 4th person work is not blocking its happening in parallel while thread pool working with 2nd person work
 - Third person want to do a query
 - 4th user is requiring data